jrandj/java-11/README.md

     }
     ```

 1. Unlike the static methods of a class, the static methods of an interface cannot be inherited.
-Multiple fields with the same name can be inherited as long as they are not used ambiguously.
+Multiple fields with the same name can be inherited if they are not used ambiguously.

 1. An interface can extend any number of interfaces.
 The extending interface inherits all members except static methods of each of the extended interfaces.